repomaa/pdns.cr/README.md

 See [the documentation](https://repomaa.github.io/pdns.cr) for more information.
 Especially the `Pdns::API::Endpoint`.
-Most endpoints are scoped under either `Pdns::API::Endpoints::Server` or `Pdns::API::Endpoints::Zone` (which is in turn scoped under `Pdns::API::Endpoints::Server`).
+Most endpoints are scoped under either `Pdns::API::Endpoints::Servers` or `Pdns::API::Endpoints::Zones` (which is in turn scoped under `Pdns::API::Endpoints::Servers`).
 You can access the scoped endpoints by using the `#with(id)` method of an endpoint.
 It will be passed as a block variable.